MichaelSebero/FROST-The-Official-Modpack/README.md

 ## How to install FROST-The-Official-Modpack

 .
-Extract the contents of the modlist from | https://tinyurl.com/yc2ktn6p | to your Fallout 4's Nexus Mods folder.
+Extract the contents of the modlist from | https://tinyurl.com/yc2ktn6p | to Fallout 4's Nexus Mods folder.

 .
 Update the mods contained in the modlist if needed.